Welcome to my online space!

 I’m extremely introverted, sometimes awkward in social crowds, but ironically I have been told that I’m very approachable and easy to get along with.
 Many people tell me that I’m an “extroverted” introvert – if that makes any sense?

 I love hanging out at Starbucks to read about personal finance and work on my blog.
-I know that most personal finance bloggers would encourage me not to spend at Starbucks, but here are my favorite ways to save money at Starbucks!
+I know that most personal finance bloggers would encourage me not to spend at Starbucks, but here are my hacks on how to get free drinks at Starbucks!

-Not too long after, I started to feel unfulfilled and dissatisfied with all my jobs.
+Not too long after working, I started to feel unfulfilled and dissatisfied with all my jobs.
 During that time, I was inspired by many personal finance blogs who wrote about their million-dollar journey and the numerous ways of building wealth.

 Those personal finance topics include:

-While I was researching ways to improve my finances so I could live a better life, I got hooked with their blogging journeys and wanted to learn more about how personal finance bloggers were getting out of debt or improving their finances by making money online with their blogs.
+As I read more about personal finance bloggers, I got hooked with their blogging journeys and wanted to learn more about how they were getting out of debt or improving their finances by making money online with their blogs.

 But after learning more about the online world, and implementing some traffic and monetization strategies onto this blog, the extra money I earned online allowed me to increase my savings and improve my financial situation too.
 It also gave me the option to quit my job so I could continue to learn more and focus on the readers of this blog.